 Otherwise, suppose the second condition $(ii)$ holds, then we have the following: \begin{enumerate}[(1).] \setItemnumber{3} \item $i=i'$ \item $j' \in \{0,c,d-i,d-a-i\}$ \end{enumerate}

 Since $(i,j)$ and $(i',j')$ are two different vertices or distributions, $(3)$ implies that $j \neq j'$.
 Suppose $j'=0$.
-Notice that in order to achieve the distribution $(i',0)$ from $(i,j)$ with $i'=i$, we need to pour the entire wine in jug $C$ to $A$.
+Notice that to achieve the distribution $(i',0)$ from $(i,j)$ with $i'=i$, we need to pour the entire wine in jug $C$ to $A$.
 Since $j'=0$, we have $d-i' \le a$ by $(2)$.
-But combining this with $(3)$, we obtain $d-i \le a$, which indicates that in the distribution $(i,j)$, the jug $A$ has sufficient space for the entire wine in the jug $C$.
-Therefore, one can obtain the distribution $(i',j')$ from the distribution $(i,j)$ by pouring the wine from jug $C$ to jug $A$ until the jug $C$ is empty, which is in accordance with that of a measurable pour.
+But combining this with $(3)$, we obtain $d-i \le a$, which indicates that in the distribution $(i,j)$, jug $A$ has sufficient space for the entire wine in jug $C$.
+Therefore, one can obtain the distribution $(i',j')$ from the distribution $(i,j)$ by pouring the wine from jug $C$ to jug $A$ until jug $C$ is empty, which results in a measurable pour $C \downarrow A$.

 Otherwise, suppose $j'=c$.
-Notice that in order to achieve the distribution $(i',c)$ from $(i,j)$ with $i'=i$, we need to pour the wine from jug $A$ to $C$ until $C$ is full.
+Notice that to achieve the distribution $(i',c)$ from $(i,j)$ with $i'=i$, we need to pour the wine from jug $A$ to $C$ until $C$ is full.
 Observe that $(2)$ also implies $i'+j' \le d$.
-This combined with the fact that $j'=c$ imply that $i'+c \le d$.
+This combined with the fact that $j'=c$, implies that $i'+c \le d$.
 Further, using $(3)$, we obtain $i+c \le d$ which in turn leads to $d-i-j \ge c-j$, indicating that in the distribution $(i,j)$, the jug $A$ has sufficient wine to fill the jug $C$ to its capacity, i.e., $c$.
-Therefore, one can obtain the distribution $(i',j')$ from the distribution $(i,j)$ by pouring the wine from jug $A$ to jug $C$ until the jug $C$ is full, which is in accordance with that of a measurable pour.
+Therefore, one can obtain the distribution $(i',j')$ from the distribution $(i,j)$ by pouring the wine from jug $A$ to jug $C$ until the jug $C$ is full, which results in a measurable pour $A \downarrow C$.

 Otherwise, suppose $j'=d-i$.
-Notice that in order to achieve the distribution $(i',d-i)$ from $(i,j)$ with $i'=i$, we need to pour the entire wine in jug $A$ to $C$.
-Since $j'$ was picked to be a non-negative integer inclusively between $0$ and $c$, we have $j' = d-i \le c$, indicating that in the distribution $(i,j)$, the jug $C$ has sufficient space for the entire wine in the jug $A$.
-Therefore, one can obtain the distribution $(i',j')$ from the distribution $(i,j)$ by pouring the wine from jug $A$ to jug $C$ until the jug $A$ is empty, which is in accordance with that of a measurable pour.
+Notice that to achieve the distribution $(i',d-i)$ from $(i,j)$ with $i'=i$, we need to pour the entire wine from jug $A$ to jug $C$.
+Since $j'$ was picked to be a non-negative integer inclusively between $0$ and $c$, we have $j' = d-i \le c$, indicating that in the distribution $(i,j)$, jug $C$ has sufficient space for the entire wine in jug $A$.
+Therefore, one can obtain the distribution $(i',j')$ from the distribution $(i,j)$ by pouring the wine from jug $A$ to jug $C$ until jug $A$ is empty, which results in a measurable pour $A \downarrow C$.

 Otherwise, by $(4)$ we have that $j'=d-a-i$.
-Notice that in order to achieve the distribution $(i',d-a-i)$ from $(i,j)$ with $i'=i$, we need to pour the wine from jug $C$ to $A$ until $A$ is full.
+Notice that to achieve the distribution $(i',d-a-i)$ from $(i,j)$ with $i'=i$, we need to pour the wine from jug $C$ to $A$ until $A$ is full.
 From $j'=d-a-i$, we can deduce the following inequalities: